Jgalvani/collectify-admin/README.md

 ## Running eslint

-Run `npm run lint`to execute linting for every file in "src" folder.
+Run `npm run lint` to execute linting for every file in "src" folder.

 ## Running prettier

-Run `npm run format`to execute prettier for every file in "src" folder.
+Run `npm run format` to execute prettier for every file in "src" folder.

+## Install pre-commit hooks

+Run `npx mrm@2 lint-staged` to install "husky" and "lint-staged".
+Configure "prettier", "eslint" and any command you like in "lint-staged" json in "package.json".
+Finally run `npm run prepare` to initialize pre-commit from husky.

 ## Further help